 Disagreements between business partners and others who jointly own a business are some of the most challenging disputes.
 However, given the shared interests of the parties, these issues often have mutually beneficial solutions; you just have to identify them.
 At Oberheiden, P.C., our knowledgeable New York attorneys have extensive experience working with partners, members of an LLC, shareholders, and corporate directors to come up with successful resolutions to even the most complex and high-stakes disputes.

 Contracts are legal agreements that bind all sides to the contract.
 In most cases, contracts are a formality and, after signing the agreement, both parties live up to their respective expectations.
 However, there are a significant number of contractual disputes, often stemming from ambiguous terms in the contract.

 If your business finds itself needing to enforce a contract or at the other end of another party’s attempt to enforce a contract, Oberheiden, P.C. can help.
 Our experienced corporate litigation lawyers are familiar with the laws that govern the enforcement of contracts and what makes a contract unenforceable.
-Oberheiden, P.C., takes an individual approach to all breach of contract actions, ensuring that your business
+Oberheiden, P.C., takes an individual approach to all breach of contract actions.

 Infringement and Misappropriation of Intellectual Property

 Intellectual property can be incredibly valuable.
 In fact, a business’s intellectual property may be its most valuable asset.
 As a result, there is often significant litigation surrounding intellectual property.
 At Oberheiden, P.C., our intellectual property lawyers help New York City businesses navigate complex IP issues, including: